ddupont808/yam/README.md

 Scuttlebutt uses feeds as the main method of storing data.

  - Each peer holds its own local feed, storing the messages it has written in an append-only, linked list.
- - Peers also hold feeds of peers that they care about, enabling the propogation of messages beyond your local feed.
+ - Peers also hold feeds of peers that they care about, enabling the propagation of messages beyond your local feed.
  - When you submit a message through the client, it is stored in at the end of your local feed.
  - Each message in a feed is digitally signed and includes a link to the previous message in the feed.

-This setup allows you to easily verify a message's authenticity, and makes asking for feed upates easy (e.g. "can I have any messages after message 4 for @Joe's Feed").
+This setup allows you to easily verify a message's authenticity, and makes asking for feed updates easy (e.g. "can I have any messages after message 4 for @Joe's Feed").

 ## Replication